VernonCo/ps_utils/README.md

 ### set path on vscode to run file locally (will need local database connection in config file)

-Click Debug > Open current configurations add following to end of configurations if not one created for 'Python: Flask'
+Click Debug > Open current configurations.
+Add following to end of configurations if not one created for 'Python: Flask'

             ,{
                 "name": "Flask",